yushibats/dify-official-plugins/models/gemini/README.md

 After installing the Gemini plugin, configure it with your API key, which you can get from Google.
 Enter the key in the Model Provider settings and save.

 ![](./_assets/gemini-01.png)

+If you use `url` mode for `MULTIMODAL_SEND_FORMAT` in gemeni and other vision models meantime, you can set `Files URL` to gain better performance.